 Should students spend time practicing nonsense words?
 I say YES!
-There are many great benefits to students gaining exposure to new nonsense words.
+There are many great benefits to students gaining exposure to new words, make-believe or not.
 The development of this skill can be accomplished during RTI, MTSS, small group, or even whole group instruction.
 Students can build reading fluency with these small bits of text which in turn allows them to become strong, capable readers.
 There are so many building blocks to phonics instruction, but they are all equally important.
 Leaving a gap only creates a weak reading foundation.
 During practice with your students, you can identify your students’ decoding ability and address any learning gaps.

 Progress Monitoring for Nonsense Word Fluency

 While this may seem like an easy concept, some students may really struggle with the foundational literacy skill!
 That is why progress monitoring is so important when instructing with CVC nonsense words.
 I’ve created nonsense fluency practice for the ENTIRE YEAR.
 The practice sheets align perfectly with both many commercially available nonsense word fluency progress monitoring programs.

 How We Practiced Nonsense Words in 1st Grade